Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/developer-considerations/dev-workflow-codespaces.md

 In Codespaces (or VS Code), navigate to the folder containing your Next.js application.
 In the starter kit, this is located at `./src/sxastarter`.

-Add an `.env.local` file and populate the following environment variables with the values from your XM Cloud instance (do not commit these changes back to the repository):
+Add an `.env.local` file and populate the following environment variables with the values from your SitecoreAI instance (do not commit these changes back to the repository):

 <Alert status="warning">
   <AlertIcon /> There is currently a bug in JSS that means the `.env.local` file does not get picked up.
 As a work around, update the `.env` file directly, but remember not to commit the changes.
 Once the bug is fixed, `.env.local` should be used.